AlmaasLab/micInt/README.md

 # Useage

-Please read the article "Robust bacterial co-occurence community structures are independent of $r$- and $K$-selection history" (https://www.nature.com/articles/s41598-021-03018-z) where this package is used.
+Please read the article "Robust bacterial co-occurence community structures are independent of r- and K-selection history" (https://www.nature.com/articles/s41598-021-03018-z) where this package is used.
 The source code for the article is available on https://github.com/yaccos/Microbial-co-occurence.

 Unfortunately, I have not yet taken the effort to write a proper vignette.
 However, if you are interested in using the package, don`t hasitate asking me for help, either as a github issue or directly (jakob.p.pettersen@ntnu.no).